akauppi/rg4esm/README.md

 # Raygun for ESM capable browsers

-A re-packaging of [`raygun4js`](https://www.npmjs.com/package/raygun4js) intended for projects that use browser native ECMAScript Modules (ESM).
+A Raygun client for projects that use browser native ECMAScript Modules (ESM).

->Note: This repo refers to `raygun4js` as the "plain client/API".
+>Note: This repo refers to the official `raygun4js` client as the "plain client".

+## Why?

+The [plain JS client](https://github.com/MindscapeHQ/raygun4js) (GitHub) cannot be used in pure ESM browser projects.
+Maybe Raygun fixes that - maybe not.

+Having looked at the source code, there's a lot that can be simplified, if only modern "evergreen" browsers are targeted.
+This client does this leap.

+- dropping IE support
+- can rely on many browser features instead of conditional code

+The outcome is a client further away from plain client's API than the author would have hoped for, but maybe these things can be converged.

 ## File system